Clarke Community School District

 The Clarke Community School District is a rural public school district headquartered in Osceola, Iowa.

 The district is mostly in Clarke County, with a small area in Decatur County.
 It serves the city of Osceola, the towns of Van Wert, Weldon, Woodburn, and the surrounding rural areas.

 The school's athletic teams are the Indians, and their colors are maroon and white.

+History

+In February the Clarke Community School District shut off drinking water in all its buildings due to a severe drought in Osceola.

 Schools

 The district operates three schools, all in Osceola: